IT as Strategic Investment Rather Than Cost Center: Using Core Data Service to Guide Transformation

 • Joe Shelley

-VP for Libraries and IT, Hamilton College
+VP for Innovation and Information Services, CIO, Hamilton College